-The aim of this paper is to provide quasi-experimental estimates of the causal effect of decriminalizing indoor prostitution on the composition of the sex market (supply and price), population sexually transmitted infection (STI) outcomes, and reported female rape offenses by using an unanticipated legal interpretation of a longstanding statute.
-We focus on reported rape offenses and gonorrhea incidence due to the high association each has with prostitution (Ross et al., 2012).
+The aim of this article is to provide quasi-experimental estimates of the causal effect of decriminalizing indoor prostitution on the composition of the sex market (supply and price), population sexually transmitted infection (STI) outcomes, and reported female rape offences by using an unanticipated legal interpretation of a long-standing statute.
+We focus on reported rape offences and gonorrhoea incidence due to the high association each has with prostitution (Ross et al., 2012).

 The theoretical effect of decriminalization on sexual violence and STI transmission is ambiguous.
 Decriminalization lowers the costs associated with supplying and purchasing sex services, so we would expect decriminalization to expand the market.
 An expansion in sex services may increase population STIs due to the increase in the size of the sexual network.
 More sex work, in other words, might lead to more STI transmission.
 But some research suggests that higher STI rates are not necessarily guaranteed if lower risk sex workers enter the network.
-More sex in the population, even among sex workers, may reduce an STI epidemic if the marginal sex worker has lower background risk or engages in safe behaviors that dilute the risk in the sexual network (Kremer, 1996; Kremer and Morcom, 1998).
+More sex in the population, even among sex workers, may reduce an STI epidemic if the marginal sex worker has lower background risk or engages in safe behaviours that dilute the risk in the sexual network (Kremer, 1996; Kremer and Morcom, 1998).

 The effect of decriminalization on rape is equally complex and unclear.
 Decriminalization will increase sexual violence if violence is an increasing function of the number of women employed in the market.
-Cho (2015) suggests that prostitution and sexual violence are complements under prohibition regimes since the two behaviors are positively correlated in cross-sectional data.
-But Bisschop, Kastoryano and van der Klaauw (forthcoming) show that the two are negatively correlated when law enforcement create legal zones for purchases.
-Decriminalization could result in safer work spaces since firms might be more willing to invest in security due to well-defined property rights postdecriminalization.
+Cho (2015) suggests that prostitution and sexual violence are complements under prohibition regimes since the two behaviours are positively correlated in cross-sectional data.
+But Bisschop et al. (2017) show that the two are negatively correlated when law enforcement create legal zones for purchases.
+Decriminalization could result in safer work spaces since firms might be more willing to invest in security due to well-defined property rights post-decriminalization.
 Sex workers may also be more willing to cooperate with police as police can now extract fewer rents.
-Thus it is unclear what we should expect theoretically from decriminalization.
+Thus, it is unclear what we should expect theoretically from decriminalization.

 We estimate the causal impact of decriminalization by exploiting the fact that a Rhode Island (RI) District Court judge effectively decriminalized indoor prostitution in July 2003 (Arditi, 2009).
 Neither the event nor its consequences have been widely understood or studied by researchers.
-Indoor prostitution was ultimately re-criminalized in November 2009, but for approximately six years, Rhode Island was the only state in the US with unbridled, decriminalized indoor prostitution and prohibited street prostitution with the decision being made in such a significant and unanticipated way.
+Indoor prostitution was ultimately re-criminalized in November 2009, but for approximately 6 years, Rhode Island was the only state in the U.S. with unbridled, decriminalized indoor prostitution and prohibited street prostitution with the decision being made in such a significant and unanticipated way.

 We first show that this judicial decision, which decriminalized the indoor sex market, had bite.
 Decriminalization decreased sex worker arrests, expanded the size of the indoor prostitution market, increased indoor prostitution advertising, and decreased transaction prices.
-We then estimate the causal effect of decriminalization on reported rape offenses and female gonorrhea incidence and find robust evidence that decriminalization caused reported rape offenses to decrease by 30 percent and gonorrhea incidence to decrease by over 40 percent.
+We then estimate the causal effect of decriminalization on reported rape offences and female gonorrhoea incidence and find robust evidence that decriminalization caused reported rape offences to decrease by 30% and gonorrhoea incidence to decrease by over 40%.